sevco.io

 • Set up email notifications for your saved queries.
 Learn more

-• Promote queries from My Queries or Org-wide Queries lists to the Tracked Queries page, so you can track them from the Dashboard without having to rerun them.
+• Promote queries from My Queries or Org-wide Queries lists to the Query Reports page, so you can track them from the Dashboard without having to rerun them.
 Learn more